Ashatz/purecloud_api_sdk_csharp/README.md

-# PureCloudApiLibrary_CSharp
+# PureCloud API SDK - C#
-A C# client library for the PureCloud Public API
+A C# SDK for the PureCloud Public API